ChangelogBook a demoSign up

 Sources diagram

 A source is any system where your data resides.
-Common examples include Snowflake, BigQuery, Databricks, or PostgreSQL.
+Common examples include Snowflake, BigQuery, Databricks, and PostgreSQL.
 Sources can also be files, APIs, or BI tools.
+In practice, this is where customer and business data lives — purchase history, campaign activity, product usage, and so on.

 Models